HuydDo/best_laptop/README.md

 # Best Laptop

 This ruby gem provides a CLI to display the The Best Laptops for 2019.
-The data was contributed from pcmagazine website.
+The data was contributed by pcmagazine website.

 ## Installation